 While it’s unlikely that you as a business owner have these ill intentions toward your workers, you may be new to the state (or even new to owning a business), and you may not have known about this important regulation.
 In this instance, you would still be held accountable for not providing workers’ compensation coverage with a hefty fine.

-Most business owners in Illinois -- 90% of them, in fact -- purchase workers’ compensation insurance from an outside vendor.
+Most business owners in Illinois -- -- purchase workers’ compensation insurance from an outside vendor.
 Alternatively, if you have the funds to do so, you can choose to insure your employees yourself.

 Follow All Safety Regulations